fbpx

 Susan Ruby

-Garden of D’Lights Committee, Governance Committee, Folly Complex Renovation Committee, Gala Committee, Sculpture Show Committee
+Membership Committee, Governance Committee, Folly Complex Renovation Committee, Gala Committee, Sculpture Show Committee

 Susan holds a bachelor's degree in Dietetics from Cal Poly, San Luis Obispo, and worked as a Nutritional Specialist for two years before she earned a Certificate in Engineering Drafting from Diablo Valley College, and worked as a commercial architectural drafter for 15 years.
 In 2010 Susan completed a Master's in Business at John F. Kennedy University and in 2011 she also became a certified personal trainer.
 Susan has volunteered at Ruth Bancroft Garden for eight years.
 She has worked in the office, the Kiosk, and at special events.
 She has taken the Docent Program to learn more about the plants in the Garden and considers RBG one of her hobbies.